 Paul’s transformation is remarkable.
 Formerly, he defended the Jewish law.
 Now, to him, it was nothing more than idolatry.

-If you and I believe in any way we can earn God’s favor, we are, too, committing idolatry.
+Thus, according to these words, if you and I believe in any way we can earn God’s favor (in such a way reminiscent of how Paul’s detractors were trying to sway new believers to accept, and adhere to, the Jewish Law) we are, too, committing idolatry.

 The modern unbeliever does not want this.
-I know, because if you and I were unbelievers, we wouldn’t want this, either.
+I know, because if I were an unbeliever, I wouldn’t want this.

 … sexual immorality, impurity and debauchery; idolatry and witchcraft; hatred, discord, jealousy, fits of rage, selfish ambition, dissensions, factions and envy; drunkenness, orgies, and the like.

 Very aggressive behaviors.
 Selfish behaviors.
 Greedy behaviors.
 Ambitious behaviors.

 There is a great exchange that happens, though, when the Spirit of God invades our lives.
 It frees us from investment and ambition.
 These very pagan behaviors are gone.
 Instead, this is what is produced, from Galatians 5:22.